zeek/zeek/scripts/base/bif/event.bif.zeek.rst

 =======================
 .. zeek:namespace:: GLOBAL

-The protocol-independent events that the C/C++ core of Bro can generate.
+The protocol-independent events that the C/C++ core of Zeek can generate.

 This is mostly events not related to a specific transport- or application-layer protocol, but also includes a few that may be generated